Ukraine: Zelenskyy says Russia wants to 'erase our country' | DW | 02.03.2022

 Russian forces have faced tougher than expected resistance since the invasion began and have not released their own casualty figures.

-DW correspondent Mathias Bölinger, who is in western Ukraine, said it was not clear what the massive Russian military convoy advancing towards Kyiv would do next.
+DW correspondent Mathias Bölinger, who is in western Ukraine, said it was not clear what the massive Russian military convoy advancing toward Kyiv would do next.

 "We have seen these columns standing there for some time.
 There are also questions about how long they can stand there because all the fuel and food that they have with them will be eaten away in the time they are standing there."